sul-dlss-labs/wolfcon-2024-ai-workshop/exploring-llms/training-llms.md

 ### Create Inventory Instance Training Set

-We will create a training set 1,000 random records from the FOLIO community's [Quesnelia Bugfest](https://bugfest-quesnelia.int.aws.folio.org/) instance.
+From the FOLIO community's [Quesnelia Bugfest](https://bugfest-quesnelia.int.aws.folio.org/) instance.
 The training set consists of the denormalize Instance along with a text prompt.

 Depending on the model and service, you may need reformat the training set to match the expected inputs